theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![](/img/fest-of-trees.jpeg)

-#### December 2, 3 & 4, 2025<br>Festival of Trees Holiday Showcase and Benefit Auction
+#### December 1-3, 2026<br>Festival of Trees Holiday Showcase and Benefit Auction

-Visit [Ko-Kwel Casino Resort Coos Bay](https://www.kokwelresorts.com/coos-bay/) (*formerly The Mill Casino \* Hotel & RV Park*) to view the amazing trees and wreaths decorated by local businesses and organizations for the annual fundraiser, Festival of Trees.&nbsp;Trees and wreaths on display December 2nd & 3rd.
-Auction and dinner on December 4th.
+Visit [Ko-Kwel Casino Resort Coos Bay](https://www.kokwelresorts.com/coos-bay/) to view the amazing trees and wreaths decorated by local businesses and organizations for the annual fundraiser, Festival of Trees.&nbsp;Trees and wreaths on display December 1st & 2nd.
+Auction and dinner on December 3rd.
 All trees will be auctioned.
 Proceeds benefit the programs of the <a href="https://www.facebook.com/cbnbrotary" target="_blank" rel="noopener">Coos Bay-North Bend Rotary Club</a>.

 {{< spacer "50" >}}

 ![](/img/concertband.jpg)

-#### December 4 & 7, 2025<br>Bay Area Concert Band Fall into Winter Concert Series
+#### December 3rd & 6th, 2026<br>Bay Area Concert Band Fall into Winter Concert Series

 The North Bend Presbyterian Church, 2238 Pony Creek Road, will be filled with the sounds of winter this year as the Bay Area Concert Band performs two concerts.
 The 40-plus-year-old concert band will perform various holiday selections.
 These concerts are Free but Donations are Welcome!
-Concerts are Thursday, Dec 4th at 7:30pm and Sunday, December 7th at 2:00pm.
+Concerts are Thursday, Dec 3rd at 7:30pm and Sunday, December 6th at 2:00pm.

 {{< spacer "50" >}}

 ![Evergreen and holiday sheet music](/img/choir-singers-holiday-happenings-695x200-1.jpg)

-#### December 8, 2025<br>Coos Singers Community Choir Holiday Concert
+#### December TBD, 2026<br>Coos Singers Community Choir Holiday Concert

 Marshfield High's Auditorium will be filled with the sounds of the holidays as the Coos Singers take the stage for their annual “SING WE NOW...”
 Holiday Concert.
-This year, special guest cellist, Dace Gregory, will join the choir.
-This Langlois resident, born in Latvia, is an internationally recognized musician.
 The concert begins at 7pm and admission is free.
 Donations gratefully accepted.

 {{< spacer "50" >}}

 ![Christmas Opry at Liberty Theatre in North Bend Oregon](/img/holiday-opry-sub-section-hdr.jpg)

-#### December 5-7, 2025<br>Christmas Opry in December!
+#### December 4-6, 2025<br>Christmas Opry in December!

 Christmas “Little Ole Opry on the Bay” returns to the Liberty Theatre just in time to celebrate the holiday season.
 This family-friendly show offers a diverse song list including both traditional and contemporary music, from “Away in a Manger” to “All I Want For Christmas Is You.” &nbsp;Shows run 7-9 pm Friday & Saturday, with matinees at 2pm on Saturday & Sunday.